calmm-js/partial.lenses/README.md

 ##### <a id="L-subset"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/index.html#L-subset) [`L.subset(maybeValue => testable) ~> isomorphism`](#L-subset "L.subset: (Maybe a -> Boolean) -> PIso a a") <small><sup>v14.3.0</sup></small>

 `L.subset` returns an isomorphism that acts like the identity when the data passes the given predicate and otherwise maps the data to `undefined`.
+The predicate is not called unnecessarily in case the focus is `undefined`.

 #### <a id="array-isomorphisms"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/index.html#array-isomorphisms) [Array isomorphisms](#array-isomorphisms)